 THE PAST OF VERBICARO’S VINEYARDS

 Plentiful historical evidence shows that the ancient Romans produced there this nectar, letting ferment and age the grapes in the semidarkness of the “catuvi,” the local cellars.
-Precisely, in the more ancient past, grapes were taken on the back of mules to the so-called “parmienti,” where barefoot peasants crushed and put them in barrels inside Catuvi.
+Precisely, in the more ancient past, grapes were taken on the back of mules to the so-called “parmienti” (in Italian “palmenti”) where barefoot peasants pressed and crushed the grapes and put the must in barrels inside Catuvi.

 THE LAND OF VINEYARDS

-“Verbicaro“, protected denomination (“DOC”), is a wine produced in a region comprised between the Tyrrhenian Sea and Pollino Massif.
+“Verbicaro”, protected denomination (“DOC”), is a wine produced in a region comprised between the Tyrrhenian Sea and Pollino Massif.
 These lands, full of vineyards, are key factors in creating a viticulturally suitable mesoclimate for “Verbicaro”.
-The area of Verbicaro is a sub-region of Cosenza and it is DOC like the other local wines Donnici, Pollino and San Vito di Luzzi.
+The area of Verbicaro is a sub-region of Cosenza and it is DOC (so called “Terre di Cosenza” DOC) like the other local wines Donnici, Pollino and San Vito di Luzzi.

 The topography of the land helps channeling wind and waters down the valleys and through the vineyards.
 The reliable air movement provides a stable environment, while the sea waters, surrounding the Calabrian peninsula, moderate the intense heat of south Italian summer.

-Effectively, the Verbicaro area is small, between the Savuto and Lamezia zones (the coastal hills of the ‘Riviera dei Cedri’ and beside the River Lao, where this fruity ruby red wine is ideal with red meats and spicy food), but this wine concentrates a large number of grapes, including Gaglioppo, Greco Nero, Greco Bianco and Malvasia Bianca.
+Effectively, the Verbicaro area is small, between the Savuto and Lamezia zones (it is the coastal hills of the ‘Riviera dei Cedri’ and beside the River Lao, where this fruity ruby red wine is ideal with red meats and spicy food), but this wine blends and concentrates a large number of grapes, including Gaglioppo, Greco Nero, Greco Bianco and Malvasia Bianca.
 Therefore, it represents well all the scents, flavours and fragrances of an authentic Mediterranean cuisine.